mousebrains/OpenIrrigation/database/README.md

 # Scripts, schemas, and information to create/update the irrigation databases

-  * Files:
+- db.schema.sql -- Main file defining the database schema
- 1. commands.schema.sql -- schema for the commands database, more dynamic stuff
+- db.site.sql -- Defines a trigger on insertions into site to add a manual program for it
- 1. params.web.sql -- schema for the parameter database for web page generation
+- db.funcs.sql -- Collection of utility functions, mostly for the web
- 1. params.schema.sql -- schema for the parameter database
+- db.list.sql -- Populate the webList table
- 1. params.init.sql -- parameter table initialization for the parameter database
+- db.params.sql -- Populate the params table
- 1. params.site.sql -- site tables initialization for the parameter database
+- db.ET.sql -- Populate the ET parameters into the params table
- 1. params.crop.sql -- crop table initialization for the parameter database
+- db.soil.sql -- Populate the soil table
- 1. params.soil.sql -- soil table initialization for the parameter database
+- db.crop.sql -- Populate the crop table